 This is an little update to explain what we are doing with the donations you have kindly given to us so far and why we have decided to increase the target of this campaign.

-We would like to report that we are currently financially supporting 30 households/50people (in addition to offering translation, interpreting and signposting to many others).
+We would like to report that so far we have financially supported over 40 households/50people (in addition to offering translation, interpreting and signposting to many others).
 When we started this crowdfunder campaign, we had envisioned supporting 10 families financially for up to four weeks, but many more people have requested our support; we also have a waiting list.
-From these 30 families we are supporting, many were still left without any income by the end of the four weeks.
+From these families we have supported, many were still left without any income by the end of the four weeks.

 We have decided to increase the campaign target to be able to continue offering support to these families/people that need it until they can resolve their current situation.

 We are grateful for any donations you can make.
 And we really welcome ongoing donations if you are in a position to do that.
-For your information, we provide £60 to people living on their own and £100 to families.
+For your information, we provide £60 to people living on their own and £100 to families, per week.

 Please note, we are still looking for funds from private donors to make sure a fairer redistribution of resources is achieved.